Pakistan: How patriarchy is raising the risk of deadly breast cancer | DW | 08.11.2021

 Some women do not share their health issues with others and are too shy to go for any kind of breast examination, according to Shaukat Khanum's research.

-Breast cancer specialist at Islamabad Polyclinic hospital Erum Khan said that Pakistan's patriarchal culture and taboos over women's bodies are primary factors behind late breast cancer diagnosis.
+Breast cancer specialist at Islamabad Polyclinic hospital Erum Khan said Pakistan's patriarchal culture and taboos over women's bodies were primary factors behind late breast cancer diagnosis.

 She told DW that some women are taunted when they seek diagnosis and treatment.